MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 You can change to hide the emulator screen set the argument visible=${False}

 To change the wait_time see Change Wait Time, to change the img_folder see the Set Screenshot Folder and to change the timeout see the Change Timeout keyword.

+## Notes

+By default the import set the visible argument to true, on this option the py3270 is running the wc3270.exe, but is you set the visible to false, the py3270 will run the ws3270.exe.

 ## Keyword Documentation